Modern cars have brakes on all four wheels, operated by a hydraulic system. The brakes may be disc type or drum type.

 It, too, relies on manifold vacuum to provide the boost.
 Pressing the brake pedal causes hydraulic pressure build up from the master cylinder, a valve opens and that triggers the vacuum servo.

-Bring your car into Top Line Performance today for auto brake repair service!
+Bring your car into Top Line Performance today in Huntington Beacg, for auto brake repair service!